michael-gif/Virtual-CPU/Example.md

 0001
 0000
 0000
-0010
+0011
+0000
 0001
 0001
+0000
 0001
-0001
-0011
+0010
 0000
-0001
+0000

-By clicking 'Run Program' many times, you will see each number of the seuence show up in the ALU Output, and the next to numbers to be addded in the first two register.
+By clicking 'Run Program' many times, you will see each number of the sentence show up in the first memory slot.